 because life matters...

-The Wilkinsburg Pollinator Garden Group will have a table at the newly-renovated/old Train Station building on April 15, 2023.
-This event is sponsored by the Wilkinsburg Community Development Corporation and is scheduled from 11:00 a.m. to 1:00 p.m.
+The Wilkinsburg Pollinator Garden Group appeared at a table at the newly-renovated/old Train Station building on April 15, 2023.
+This event was sponsored by the Wilkinsburg Community Development Corporation

 For more information: firstname.lastname@example.org